nella17/NYCU-UNIX-Programming-2023/HW/1/README.md

    * Reading gets `abcd`, `S3C`, `R3T` (should be detected on read of the `R3T`)

 3. `write`
     Your implementation must log all content into a file.
-The log file should be named in the format `{pid}-{fd}-write.log` and be created after an fd is opened.
+The log file should be named in the format `{pid}-{fd}-write.log` and be created at `write` function on this fd be called first time.
 (If an fd is used more than one time in a process, keep logging the content into the same log file.)

 4. `connect`
     Allow a user to block connection setup to specific IP addresses and PORT numbers.
 If the IP and PORT is blocked, return -1 and set `errno` to ECONNREFUSED.